defencedigital/moduk-service-manual/src/security-classifications/how-to-mark-information.md

 ### Use the official list

-The UK Government and MOD use a set of standard markings.
+The UK Government and the Ministry of Defence use a set of standard markings.

 Examples include: